stephaneghozzi/zifco-data-processing/README.md

 ## Data processing pipeline

-By default: To process the and export the data, download this repository, by default in a location where confidential can be stored.
+By default: To process and export the data, download this repository in a location where confidential can be stored.
 The raw datasets are expected to be available as RDS files in the folder [data/data-raw-rds/](data/data-raw-rds/) within this repository.

 Then you can execute the script [pipeline.R](pipeline.R).
 (We recommend opening first the RStudio project [data-processing.Rproj](data-processing.Rproj) and running the script from there.)
 It will read the raw data and PIA code book and save the processed datasets as well as export them in a format fulfilling NAKO's requirements.